 Anti-Procrastination Apps: 4 Screen Blocking App Reviews

-Using 'external obligators', or 'environmental engineering', is a core strategy for managing impulsivity and reducing procrastination.
+While there are a few factors that go into 'solving' our procrastination, using 'external obligators', or 'environmental engineering', is a core strategy for managing the impulsivity that influences our procrastination.

 But finding the sweet spot between adding enough friction to impulsive actions and having so much friction you avoid using the obligator altogether can be a challenge.